When will my baby get his First Tooth?

-I too was eagerly waiting for that day to saw Rithvik’s first set of brand new tooth.
-But at the same time I got very much worried hearing about teething pain told by my mom and others.
+I too was eagerly waiting for that day to saw Rithvik’s first set of brand new teeth.
+But at the same time, I got very much worried hearing about teething pain told by my mom and others.

-Much to my surprise, when Rithvik cut his first tooth at his seventh month has not showed much discomfort as we expected.
-He tried to bite on everything he get on his hands, pulled his ear, drooled (excess salivation) and got red rashes on his cheek.
+Much to my surprise, when Rithvik cut his first tooth at his seventh month has not shown much discomfort as we expected.
+He tried to bite on everything he gets on his hands, pulled his ear, drooled (excess salivation), and got red rashes on his cheek.

 What is Teething in Babies?

 Tooth breaking through the gum line which occurs between the ages of four months to nine months is called teething.